Current page : HOME WILLIAM WATKINS LIMITED MANAGED TUGS

 Built 1945 by Cochrane and Sons, Selby.
 YN1301.
 Screw Tug, Stella standard class.
 L116'.
 B27.6'.
 D12.7'.
 296grt.
 508 displacement.
 750ihp 3cylTE 12"x20"x33" 24" stroke oil fired steam engine by Franklin Machine and Foundry Corpn., Providence, RI, USA.
 Bunkers 130 tons.
 Four bladed prop.
 Official No. 180459.
 Call sign GSQZ

 28-4-1945 Launched for MoWT.
-8-10-1945 Completed and handed over to Watkins as managers.
+8-10-1945 Completed and handed over to William Watkins Ltd., London as managers.
 1946 Sold to James Contracting and Dredging Co., Southampton.
 1947 Renamed Foremost 106.
 1949 Sold to Remorquage Letzer SA, Belgium, renamed Georges Letzer.
 1964 Rebuilt and reengined with 8cyl 4SCSA diesel engine by Klockner Humboldt Deutz.
 1977 Owners restyled Union de Remorquage et de Sauvetage SA.
 1981 Rebuilt and fitted with Kort Nozzle at Rupelmonde, Belgium.
 1992 Sold to Northern Europe Shipping, Antwerp, renamed Hilde.
 6-1994 Demolished by J Bakker, Brugge, Belgium.

 --------------------------------------------